-This course will provide an in-depth theory of applications to mechatronics system of design.
-Topics include operating principles of sensors and motion transducers, electric and pneumatic hydraulic actuators, digital servo systems, digital motion drivers and motion controllers, digital control system designs and implementations.
-Prerequisites: ELE326, ELE350, MCE310, MEE365
+This course will provide an in-depth understanding of industrial applications of control theory and programmable logic controllers.
+Topics include operating principles of sensors and motion transducers, electric and pneumatic, and hydraulic actuators, manufacturing process, sequence control design and implementation with application to industrial automation.
+Prerequisites MCE310